MONMOUTH SCHOOL’S rowers stormed to gold at Britain’s National Schools’ Regatta in Nottingham, ending a 30-year wait for a second Championship title.

 Shrewsbury shot off into a length lead by 500m in the final, with Monmouth just in second ahead of Shiplake and Eton College.

-Driven on by Will, they slowly hauled the pacesetters back, opening up on the field behind them, and the gap to the leaders was just feet with 500m to race.
+Driven on by England, they slowly hauled the pacesetters back, opening up on the field behind them, and the gap to the leaders was just feet with 500m to race.

 Monmouth were unstoppable now, and burst through with 40 strokes to race, surging clear to win by a length in 7mins 3.38secs, with Shiplake in silver and Evesham pipping Shrewsbury for bronze by a tenth of a second.